 Amrita “Ami” Kaur Dang is a South Asian-American vocalist, sitarist, composer and producer from Baltimore.
-Her sound ranges from North Indian classical fused with noise/ambient electronics to beat-driven psych and experimental dancepop.
-The work references her musical education and hybrid identity as well as the chaos and spirituality of the landscapes of both Baltimore and urban India.
+Her sound blends elements of North Indian classical, noise/ambient electronics, beat-driven psych and experimental dance pop.
+The work references her hybrid identity as a first-generation South Asian-American, Sikh upbringing, musical education, as well as the chaos and spirituality of the landscapes of both Baltimore and urban India.

 Picking up her first sitar when she was twelve years old, Dang has studied North Indian classical music (voice and sitar) in both New Delhi and Maryland, and she also holds a degree in music technology & composition from Oberlin College Conservatory of Music.
 Following in the footsteps of artists like Ravi Shankar and Philip Glass, she seeks to advance the sound of contemporary experimental, pop, and electronic music with the sounds of South Asia—through vocals and sitar, ragas, and sampling.
 And vice versa, she aims to bring a broader sound palette to the legacy of South Asian music.
 These goals are a lifelong mission.
 To that end, she has collaborated with Animal Collective, William Cashion (of Future Islands), James Acaster, Thor Harris—to name a few.
 She has provided tour support for Beach House, black midi, Grimes, Lower Dens, Florist and more.

 [Photo Credit: Micah E Wood]